irenhajnal/HR-Analytics/README.md

 1. The total number of employees is 1,470 out of which 1,233 are active.
 2. The attrition rate is 16.12%.
 3. The average age of employees is 37 years old.
-4. The department with the highest attrition rate is Human Resources (72.55%) followed by Engineering (56.12%).
+4. The department with the highest attrition rate is Research and Developement (56.12%) followed by Sales (38.82%).
-5. The age group with the highest attrition rate is 45-54 (64%).
+5. The age group with the highest attrition rate is Under 25 (39.18%) followed by 25-34 (20.22%).
-6. The education field with the highest attrition rate is Humanities (72.55%).
+6. The education field with the highest attrition rate is Human Resources (25.93%).
-7. Sales Representative has the highest number of employees (83) followed by Research Scientist (292) and Laboratory Technician (259).
+7. Sales Executive has the highest number of employees (326) followed by Research Scientist (292) and Laboratory Technician (259).

 ### Recomendations
 **1. Investigate High Attrition Rates:** The dashboard highlights a concerningly high overall attrition rate (16.12%).
-Investigate the reasons behind this, particularly in departments like HR (72.55%) and Engineering (56.12%).
+According to experts, healthy organizations have an attrition rate of 10% or less.
+Investigate the reasons behind this, particularly in departments like R&D (56.12%) and Sales (38.82%).
 Conducting exit interviews or stay interviews with employees who are leaving or considering leaving can shed light on specific factors driving attrition.

-**2. Focus on Retention Strategies:** Once the reasons for high attrition are understood, the HR Director can develop targeted retention strategies.
+**2. Focus on Retention Strategies:** Once the reasons for high attrition are understood, the HR should develop targeted retention strategies.
 This might involve improving compensation and benefits packages, offering more career development opportunities, or creating a more positive work-life balance for employees.

-**3. Address Attrition in Specific Age Groups and Education Fields:**  The data suggests higher attrition rates for employees aged 45-54 (64%) and those with a background in Humanities (72.55%).
+**3. Address Attrition in Specific Age Groups and Education Fields:**  The data suggests higher attrition rates for employees aged 24 or less (39.18%) and those with a background in Human Resources (25.93%).
 Delve deeper to understand why these specific groups are leaving.
 Are there growth opportunities lacking for these employees?
 Are they feeling undervalued?

-**4. Analyze Sales Representative Role:**  While not directly related to attrition, the high number of employees in the Sales Representative role (83) compared to others (Research Scientist: 292, Laboratory Technician: 259) is worth exploring.
+**4. Analyze Sales Representative Role:**  While not directly related to attrition, the high number of employees in the Sales Executive role (326) compared to others (Research Scientist: 292, Laboratory Technician: 259) is worth exploring.
 Are there opportunities to streamline processes or optimize the structure of the sales team?

-**5. Improve HR Department Stability:**   The  eye-catching  attrition rate within the HR department itself (72.55%) requires immediate attention.
+**5. Improve HR Department Stability:**   The  eye-catching  attrition rate within the Human Resources educational field itself (25.93%) requires immediate attention.
 This could be impacting the overall effectiveness of HR initiatives.
-Investigate why employees are leaving their own department and take steps to improve its stability and morale.
+Investigate why employees are leaving the department and take steps to improve its stability and morale.

 Reference [Youtube](https://www.youtube.com/watch?v=-sOHVl_iCHA&list=PLO9LeSU_vHCWUvkE1FrGeNxSve7YtJrYl)